Aparson13/Project1/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly functional, in addition to restricting traffic to the network.
-- _TODO: What aspect of security do load balancers protect?
+- What aspect of security do load balancers protect?
 What is the advantage of a jump box?
     Load balancers protect the avalibility of servers.
 An advantage of having a jumpbox is that it allows another step for authentication for logging in.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the network and system logs.
-- _TODO: What does Filebeat watch for?
+- What does Filebeat watch for?
 It monitors log files and location that are specified
-- _TODO: What does Metricbeat record?
+- What does Metricbeat record?
 Records metric and statics

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.